MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementTermAndCondition.md

   - `[UserDisplayName <String>]`: Display name of the user whose acceptance the entity represents.
   - `[UserPrincipalName <String>]`: The userPrincipalName of the User that accepted the term.

-ASSIGNMENTS <IMicrosoftGraphTermsAndConditionsAssignment\[]>: The list of assignments for this T&C policy.
+`ASSIGNMENTS <IMicrosoftGraphTermsAndConditionsAssignment[]>`: The list of assignments for this T&C policy.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER `<IMicrosoftGraphTermsAndConditions1>`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+`BODYPARAMETER <IMicrosoftGraphTermsAndConditions>`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AcceptanceStatement <String>]`: Administrator-supplied explanation of the terms and conditions, typically describing what it means to accept the terms and conditions set out in the T&C policy.
 This is shown to the user on prompts to accept the T&C policy.
-  - `[AcceptanceStatuses <IMicrosoftGraphTermsAndConditionsAcceptanceStatus1[]>]`: The list of acceptance statuses for this T&C policy.
+  - `[AcceptanceStatuses <IMicrosoftGraphTermsAndConditionsAcceptanceStatus[]>]`: The list of acceptance statuses for this T&C policy.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[AcceptedDateTime <DateTime?>]`: DateTime when the terms were last accepted by the user.
     - `[AcceptedVersion <Int32?>]`: Most recent version number of the T&C accepted by the user.
-    - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions1>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+    - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[UserDisplayName <String>]`: Display name of the user whose acceptance the entity represents.
     - `[UserPrincipalName <String>]`: The userPrincipalName of the User that accepted the term.
   - `[Assignments <IMicrosoftGraphTermsAndConditionsAssignment[]>]`: The list of assignments for this T&C policy.